publishpress/publishpress-series/readme.txt

 1. Post any support questions on the WordPress Forums at [wordpress.org](http://wordpress.org/support).
 I will keep an eye on the forums for bug reports but will NOT be actively responding to usage/installation help.
 If I don't respond to forum posts I'm not being rude or snubbing you, I just simply don't have time to respond because priority goes customers who have paid for support (see below).

 1. Subscribe to the Paid Basic Support Plan I am offering for Organize Series at [organizeseries.com](http://organizeseries.com).
-This will give access to the private support forums that I will be active on.
+This will give access to support via email.

 == Screenshots ==
 1. Organize Series Options Page:  There are so many possibilities for how Organzie Series can be customized.
 Nearly everything can be done on the built-in options page.